 Steve Case served as AOL's CEO until 2003.
 Next, he decided to pursue philanthropic endeavors and entrepreneur investment opportunities with his company Revolution LLC.
 Case is a chairman for the Case Foundation with his wife Jean, and is also a chairman for the Startup America Partnership.
 Over the years, Case has become an influential figure and advocate for startup growth and investment in the United States.
 In 2009 he was inducted into the Junior Achievement U.S. Business Hall of Fame.
 Two years later, he was designated as a Citizen Regent of the Smithsonian Institution.

 In 2011, Steve and Jean Case, were recognized as “Citizens of the Year” by the National Conference on Citizenship and were interviewed by The New York Times for their philanthropic activities.
 In recent years, Steve Case has become an outspoken advocate for creating immigrant friendly entrepreneurial policies that will affect the future of the engineering and tech industries in the US.

 Case believes that allowing foreign students to stay in America after they graduate will be the key to ensuring the US is a leader in the engineering, tech and business fields.
 He argues that current H-1B visa program restrictions make it difficult for tech companies to hire the best talent.
-In addition, he supports the implementation of a Startup Visa program that invites immigrant entrepreneurs to the United States to launch their businesses.
+In addition, he supports the implementation of a Startup Visa program.
+It invites immigrant entrepreneurs to the United States to launch their businesses.

-Today, social media companies make up a significant portion of the tech and business industries as investors recognize the massive profit margins available, if they can find the right social app or online game that will capture the hearts and minds of consumers.
-Steve Case’s massive success proves that startups in competitive industries can disrupt their markets and make billions with a clear vision, a high commitment to products and customers, and a fearless pursuit of revolutionary ideas.
+Today, social media companies make up a significant portion of the tech and business industries as investors recognize the massive profit margins available.
+That is to say, if they can find the right social app or online game that will capture the hearts and minds of consumers.
+Steve Case’s massive success proves that startups in competitive industries can disrupt their markets.
+Furthermore, they can make billions with a clear vision, a high commitment to products and customers, and a fearless pursuit of revolutionary ideas.